Published: December 24, 2017

 Tamara, have you tested others like this?

-I purchased this at a local thrift store years ago – expressly with the purpose of reporting the test results here on this blog.
-I have not done many posts with test results for toys of this type and era and I would love the opportunity to test more vintage painted metal toy cars of this same era.
-If you have a collection and would be willing to send me a few to test and report on here on my blog I would be super thankful for the opportunity!
+I purchased this at a local thrift store years ago — expressly with the purpose of reporting the test results here on this website.
+I have not written many articles with test results for toys of this type and era and I would love the opportunity to test more vintage-painted metal toy cars of this same period.
+If you have a collection and would be willing to send me a few to test and report on here on the site, I would be super thankful for the opportunity!

-As always thank you for reading and for sharing my posts.
+As always, thank you for reading and sharing my posts.

 Please let me know if you have any questions.